Improving spam protection

 How do spammers get email addresses?

-Some people find that they receive a lot of spam, even though they haven't told anyone else their email address.
-This causes them to think that we may have sold their email address.
-We never sell email addresses!
+Some users find themselves receiving a lot of spam, even though they haven't told anyone else their email address.
+Often the assumption is that we've sold a list of email addresses.

-There are a lot of ways a spammer can get ahold of your email addresses:
+There are several ways a spammer can get hold of your email addresses:

-- Random and "dictionary" attacks This is when spammers automate sending to thousands of addresses at a domain.
-This is a problem if the email system for a domain doesn't prevent repetitious attacks to addresses at that domain.
+- Random and "dictionary" attacks: This is a problem if the email system for a domain doesn't prevent repetitious attacks to addresses at that domain.
 Fastmail has developed many techniques to stop the majority of these attacks on our customers, as long as you don't forward email from other accounts to your Fastmail account.

 - Common words or names (or such words with an easy to guess number after them).
 If your email address is